Use iCloud with the Photos app

 There are three different iCloud features you can turn on: iCloud Photos, Shared Albums, and My Photo Stream.
 Each feature lets you do different things.

 When you turn on iCloud Photos (previously called iCloud Photo Library) on a device, the following happens:

 All the photos and videos on that device are stored in iCloud.
-You can access them from any other device with iCloud Photos turned on—whether it’s your iPhone, iPad, iPod touch, Mac, Apple TV, or Windows computer.
+You can access them from any other device with iCloud Photos turned on - whether it is your iPhone, iPad, iPod touch, Mac, Apple TV or Windows computer.
 You can also view your photos and videos on the web at iCloud.com.

-You can share photos and videos with an iCloud Link from your iPhone, iPad, or iPod touch, or on iCloud.com.
-Anyone with the link can view your photos; links expire after 30 days.
+You can share photos and videos with an iCloud Link from your iPhone, iPad or iPod touch, or on iCloud.com.
+Anyone with the link can view your photos; the links will expire after 30 days.

 When you turn on Shared Albums (previously called iCloud Photo Sharing) on a device, the following happens:

 You can share albums with other iCloud users.
 Subscribers to your shared albums can add photos and videos and make comments.

 You can also share albums on the web so anyone with the link can view them - even if they do not use iCloud.